docker/docs/engine/ce-ee-node-activate.md

 2. Log into the Docker engine from the command line.

 **NOTE:** When running the command `docker login`, the shell stores the credentials in the current user's home directory.
-For CentOS, the `sudo` command overwrites overwrites the $HOME environment variable.
+RHEL and Ubuntu-based Linux distributions have different behavior for sudo.
+RHEL sets $HOME to point to `/root` while Ubuntu leaves `$HOME` pointing to the user's home directory who ran `sudo` and this can cause permission and access problems when switching between `sudo` and non-sudo'd commands.

 For Ubuntu or Debian: